 The role should always match up with the nature of the person's assignment.
 Have you hired a student to temporarily help you with adding content to your site?
 A Contributor role is perfect, especially since they can only add and modify content they create or have been assigned.
-In fact, when the Drupal community completes its Workflow initiative, this role will be ideal for creating a path for review and approval prior to publication to the web.
+In fact, now that Content Moderation and Workflows are available this role will be ideal for creating a path for review and approval prior to publication to the web.

 Is the person a full-time staff member who is tasked with organizing the content in the site and keeping it up-to-date?
 The Editor role will give this person access to every piece of content in the site, including any images and files uploaded.
 They can work on layouts, including adding blocks for enhanced functionality and presentation.
 Editors will eventually be able to be part of the Workflow mentioned previously to oversee work done by Contributors.

 Does the person have to configure high-level elements such as a site email contact?
 A site logo or footer information that will display on every single page of the site?
 Configure URL redirects after migrating content from Cascade or Wordpress to SiteFarm?
 Add more users to the site?
 This individual should be a Site Manager with access to all the configuration interfaces available.

 #2 What is the lowest role I can get away with giving this person?

 It's an aspect of human nature, but we tend to get all bristly and upset if someone takes something away from us we had for a time.
 It's far better to appropriately match the role to the task, keeping the role selection to the lowest level of access possible, then upgrade as necessary when tasks simply can't be completed without the next level of access.

 A student was provided a site manager role and was tasked with adding content to the site.
 The student switched the WYSIWYG content editor from "Basic HTML" to "Full HTML" and used HTML table tags to build their layout, adding content into the cells to make the page look the way they wanted.

 Result of this approach: